fusionfabric/open-api-standard/Fields_and_Parameters.md

      field2:
        type: string
 ```
-The following lists the Finastra standards for defining structures:
+The following lists the standards for defining structures:

 | Rule Identifier  | Description  |
 |:-------:|:------------ |